 “Mr. ABC shares how he reduced 10 pounds with our product.”

 You can’t resist clicking the second headline even if you don’t want to lose 10 pounds.
 This type of headline provides you with instant results.
-It’s exactly what you should incorporate on your own testimonial page as well – tangible proof that your product or service works.
+It’s exactly what you should incorporate on your own testimonial page as well – tangible social proof that your product or service works.

 Add numbers and digits in headlines and sub-headings that are relevant to your primary audience.
 The numbers should be compelling and their intention is to make readers click and read the review.
+We also highly recommend adding these types of customer testimonials as close as possible to a relevant call to action button.

 However, don’t use a number in all the headlines, but rather you should mix up using numbers with the core benefit of your product.
 The core benefit should be clearly visible in the heading.
 Address the major problem that your product solves.
 This will boost conversions significantly.